-The teaching faculty at the Heartworks, Renaissance, and Endeavour Schools have earned a certification in early or elementary education and/or have comparable educational training and experience.
-Throughout the year, teachers and directors participate in professional development programs, both on and off-site, aimed at expanding and improving their teaching skills and enhancing the mission of our Schools.
+The members of the teaching faculty at The Renaissance School have earned a certification in early or elementary education and/or have comparable educational training and experience.
+Throughout the year, teachers and directors participate in professional development programs, both on and off-site, aimed at expanding and improving their teaching skills and enhancing the mission of our schools.
 We are dedicated to providing a program based on quality and consistency in all of the schools.
 All of our faculty and staff are asked to embrace a heartful and peaceful approach with children and to uphold the philosophies of the school.

 French Teacher, Librarian, and Classroom Support